 - Spontaneous rewards have tremendous ROI!
 Focus on rewarding exceptional performance the moment it happens (not months away during performance reviews).
 I have personally seen it do wonders to morale.

-- Enable your staff to be able to work in other locations from time to time and empower them to spend more time with customers (existing ones or prospects).
-This takes a lot of planning and thinking through to execute well, but it has fantastic ROI and increases innovation and employee loyalty.
+- Enable your staff to work in other locations from time to time and empower them to spend more time with customers (existing ones or prospects).
+This takes a lot of planning and thinking to execute well, but it has fantastic ROI and increases innovation and employee loyalty.

-NOTE: the dynamics are a lot different in creative industries like industrial design, advertising agencies, marketing and communications companies, etc. Talent employed in these types of companies have different needs and motivations.
+NOTE: the dynamics are a lot different in creative industries like industrial design, advertising agencies, marketing, communications companies, etc. Talent employed in these types of companies has different needs and motivations.